10 Reasons To Go to

 Reason #6: The Art of Fado

 One of the truly unique cultural exports of Portugal (sorry, Cristiano Ronaldo), this working-class maritime tradition of song is a hauntingly beautiful art.
 Tunes explore the feelings of longing, loss, and fate.
-Don’t miss a chance to to experience it live.
+Don’t miss a chance to experience it live.

 Reason #7: Culinary discoveries